UniNE-CHYN/mmappickle/doc/source/api.rst

 *****************

 This is the API documentation of the **public** API of mmappickle.
-These are the function likely to be used when using mmappickle.
+These are the most commonly used functions when using mmappickle.

-Developers interested in extending mmappickle, or understanding the inner workings will be interested in reading the page: :doc:`internals`.
+Developers interested in extending mmappickle, or in understanding the inner workings should read the following page: :doc:`internals`.